openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # Message Formatting and Processing

-This section specifies the differences on the message formatting compared to {{RFC9528}}.
+This section specifies the differences in message formatting and processing compared to {{RFC9528}}

 ## Message 1

-Same as message_1 of EDHOC, described in {{Section 5.2.1 of RFC9528}}.
+Message 1 is formatted and processed exactly as specified in {{Section 5.2 of RFC9528}}

 ## Message 2